DivineOmega/email-structure-parser/README.md

-# 📧 Email Structure Parser
+# Email Structure Parser
-Given an IMAP stream and a message number, this library will parse the structure of multipart emails.
+Given an IMAP stream and a message nubmer, this library will parse the structure of multipart emails.

 ## Installation